aybehrouz/argennon/gfm/avm.md

 lifetime of a signature, this information can be safely deleted. **As a result, we will not have the problem of "un-removable empty accounts" like Ethereum.**

-The only information that Algorand nodes are required to store is **the most recent block** of the Algorand blockchain.
+The only information that Argennon nodes are required to store is **the most recent block** of the Argennon blockchain.
-Every block of the Algorand blockchain contains the following information:
+Every block of the Argennon blockchain contains the following information:

 |                    Block                    |
 | :-----------------------------------------: |